Code-Institute-Submissions/EliteFitness/README.md

 ### Content:

- * No written content directly taken from other sources however inspiration drawn from the Facebook posts and membership plans from the gym I am a member of, [Rory Skerrit Fitness Limerick](https://www.facebook.com/pages/category/Fitness-Boot-Camp/Rory-Skerritt-Fitness-Limerick-104753844210216/)
+ * No written content directly taken from other sources however inspiration drawn from the Facebook posts and membership plans from the gym I am a member of, [Rory Skerritt Fitness Limerick](https://www.facebook.com/pages/category/Fitness-Boot-Camp/Rory-Skerritt-Fitness-Limerick-104753844210216/)

 ### Media: